ZION AREA TRAVELer RESOURCES

 - Only vehicles with an active Town of Springdale resident parking permit are allowed to park in Residential Permit parking zones.

-- Zion National Park operates a free shuttle system in the Town that provides transportation from all on-street parking areas to the Zion National Park entrance.
+- Zion National Park operates a free shuttle system in Springdale that provides transportation from all on-street parking areas to the park entrance.

 - Except for Zone A, Zone B, Zone C, and Residential Permit zones, on-street parking is prohibited in the Town of Springdale.